The Bankrate promise

-- Contact your loan holder.
-If you’re unsure of who holds your loan, log in to your account on the Federal Student Aid website and click “View loan servicer details.”
+- Contact your loan holder: If you’re unsure who holds your loan, log in to your account on the Federal Student Aid website and click “View loan servicer details.”

-- Apply for loan rehabilitation.
-You’ll need to send your loan holder a copy of your most recent tax return.
-This information enables the loan holder to calculate your new payment: 15 percent of your discretionary income.
-If this payment amount is too high for you to manage, you can request a financial hardship form.
+- Apply for loan rehabilitation: You’ll need to send your loan holder a copy of your most recent tax return.
+This information lets the loan holder calculate your new payment with 15 percent of your discretionary income.
+You can request a financial hardship form if this payment amount is too high to manage.

-- Sign your agreement.
-If the loan holder approves your application, it will send you a loan rehabilitation agreement via mail.
-You’ll need to review the terms, including the payment amount, and return the signed agreement to the appropriate address.
+- Sign your agreement: If the loan holder approves your application, it will mail you a loan rehabilitation agreement.
+Review the terms, including the payment amount, then return the signed agreement to the appropriate address.

-- Pay on time.
-Once you agree to your new monthly payment amount, you’ll need to make nine on-time payments.
+- Pay on time: Once you agree to your new monthly payment amount, make nine on-time payments.
 You must make these payments back to back within a 10-month time frame.
 All payments must post to your account within 20 days of each monthly due date to complete the rehabilitation process.

 What happens after student loan rehabilitation?

-- Default status is removed.
-This should halt any collection efforts, such as wage garnishment or Treasury offsets of income tax refunds and other federal payments.
+- Default status is removed: This should halt collection efforts, such as wage garnishment or offsets of income tax refunds and other federal payments.

-- Your credit history gets an update.
-When you successfully complete a student loan rehabilitation, the notation of “default” should disappear from the rehabilitated loans.
-Late payments that occurred prior to the default will, unfortunately, remain on your credit reports.
+- Your credit history gets an update: When you successfully rehabilitate a student loan, the notation of “default” should disappear from the rehabilitated loans.
+Unfortunately, late payments that occurred before the default will remain on your credit reports.

 Who is student loan rehabilitation best for?

-- You’re hoping to improve your credit report.
-A successful student loan rehabilitation should remove the default notation from your credit report.
-This may have some positive impact on your credit score, although the late payments from before the default will remain.
+- You’re hoping to improve your credit report: A successful student loan rehabilitation should remove the default notation from your credit report.
+This may positively impact your credit score, although the late payments from before the default will remain.

-It’s also important to note that rehabilitation is also only an option if you have federal student loans.
+Rehabilitation is only an option if you have federal student loans.
 Private student loans don’t qualify for the rehabilitation program.
-If you default on private student loans, you may need to pursue other options, like negotiating a settlement or consulting with a student loan lawyer for guidance.
+If you default on private student loans, you may need to pursue other options, like negotiating a settlement or consulting a student loan lawyer for guidance.

-Things to consider before pursuing a student loan assistance program
+What should you consider before pursuing a student loan assistance program?

 Although rehabilitation can be helpful for many borrowers who are struggling with their student loan payments, it’s not the right fit for everyone.
 Some borrowers may be better served by consolidating their student loans.
-Consolidation is a faster process, and there’s no limit to the number of times you can exercise this option.
+Consolidation is a faster process, and there’s no limit to how many times you can exercise this option.